raymondbernard/wheelofreason/Readme.md

 To run the game in a non-interactive environment, you would need to modify the source code to provide player actions programmatically or through some other interface.

+## Future Improvements

+1. **Convert the Python Script to a Jupyter Notebook**

+    Jupyter Notebook could be used to transform this script into an interactive demonstration or tutorial.
+The code can be divided into separate cells that can be run independently, allowing users to experiment with different parts of the game in isolation.

+    Here's how you could do it:

+    - Install Jupyter Notebook: Use pip to install Jupyter:
+      ```sh
+      pip install notebook
+      ```
+    - Run Jupyter Notebook:
+      ```sh
+      jupyter notebook
+      ```
+    - Within Jupyter, you can create a new Python notebook and copy your code into the cells.
+Cells can be run independently and the outputs are displayed below each cell.

+2. **Create API Endpoints for Game Mechanics**

+    In order to increase the flexibility and scalability of the game, you could develop a RESTful API using a framework such as Flask or Django.
+This API could handle actions such as spinning the wheel, making a guess, or checking the scores, and could be accessed from various front-ends (web, mobile, etc.)

+    To develop an API, you could do the following:

+    - Set up a new Flask or Django project.
+    - Create endpoints for each of the game actions, i.e., `/spin`, `/guess`, `/buy_vowel`, and `/solve`.
+    - Modify the game logic to make HTTP requests to these endpoints instead of directly calling Python functions.
+    - Deploy your API on a server.

+3. **Integrate with a Front-end Interface**

+    Instead of interacting with the game through a terminal or Jupyter notebook, a front-end interface could be developed to handle user inputs and display the game state.
+This could be a web-based interface developed using HTML/CSS/JavaScript, or a mobile app developed using a framework like React Native or Flutter.

+4. **Add Multiplayer Support**

+    The current version of the game is intended for single-player use with input from one user.
+In the future, multiplayer support could be added so that multiple players can interact with the game from different devices.
+This would involve creating unique sessions for each game and allowing players to join a session via a unique code or link.

+5. **Include a Database for Persistent Data**

+    A database could be incorporated to store game state, player scores, and game history.
+This would allow players to resume games, view past scores, and track their performance over time.
+SQL or NoSQL databases such as MySQL, PostgreSQL, or MongoDB could be used for this purpose.

+Note: Each of these improvements would require significant changes to the codebase, and a basic understanding of the technologies involved is recommended.
+If you're not familiar with these, there are many resources available online to help you learn, including documentation, tutorials, and forums for asking questions.